Section B Jury Trials

 Scheduling Orders and Modifications Thereto

 A sample of the court’s form scheduling order can be found here.
+Once the court has reviewed and approved a requested scheduling, it will draft a scheduling order and circulate it to counsel for input prior to its issuance.
 Please note that counsel has approximately two weeks to move to amend the scheduling order once it has issued.
 After that, counsel may agree to extend the dates contained therein under the following circumstances:

 Section B Rules for Trial Appearances